tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 ### Service
 A service is usually backed by a pod.
 That's the common case where k8s is managing your dockerized application.
 But it doesn't need to be.
 It can also be something outside your cluster, like an existing database.
 But nonetheless it can still be defined inside your cluster.

 In thise case we're going to define an external ip as a service inside our cluster.
-The Magic is in the concept of the externalName, creating a DNS entry on our kubernetes hosts.
+The Magic is in the concept of the externalName, creating a dns entry for our kubernetes hosts.
 ```
 apiVersion: v1
 kind: Service